 - 3 to 4 Green chilies or red chilies

-- Wash and chop capsicum to cubes, slit green chilies
+- Rinse and chop capsicum to cubes, slit green chilies

 - Fry chana dal to golden set this aside to cool, skip this step if using fried gram.

 - Fry chilies, if using green chilies, you can use raw.